canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 };
 ```

-In the current state of development MirAL “internal clients” can only use the legacy Mir cliient API (not Wayland) but that is adequate for our current purpose.
+In the current state of development Mir “internal clients” can only use the legacy Mir cliient API (not Wayland) but that is adequate for our current purpose.

 Most of the work happens in the create_surface() method that creates a surface that will never get focus (and therefore will never be raised above anything else):